muhark/muhark.github.io/_posts/2021-05-16-basic-profiling-with-python.md

 In this example, the outer array is all numbers between 3 and 10000, and the inner array is a growing list of prime numbers.
 Note that this also means that while the time each operation within the inner loop takes should remain more or less constant, the time taken for each iteration of the outer loop will grow because the length of the inner array increases each time a new prime is found.

-In much simpler terms: when there is only one prime, each inner loop (checking $i$ against all prime numbers found thus far) is a single loop.
+In much simpler terms: when there is only one prime, each inner loop (checking i against all prime numbers found thus far) is a single loop.
 As the number of primes grows, the length of time taken to check each of the primes found thus far accordingly grows.
 So earlier loops take less time than later ones.

 We can reduce the total time taken by decreasing the total number of iterations.
 An obvious first step is to reduce the outer array by excluding all even numbers; we know that they aren't prime, so no need to check.